Anthony-ZC/DRMPC_plus/readme.md

-# Disturbance Rejection MPC for Tracking of Wheeled Mobile Robot (Refined Version)
+# Refined Disturbance Rejection MPC for Tracking of Wheeled Mobile Robot (DRMPC_Plus)
 It is a MATLAB/Simulink implementation for **Columbia EE6907_001 TPCS-ELEC & COMPUT ENGINEERING: Model Predictive Control (Spring 2025)** final project done by ***Zewen (Anthony) Chen*** and ***Xinhe "Carl" Yang***.
 A technical presentation slide is also inclued in this repository.
 Some result figures are inclued in [Result Floder](./Result/).

 **$${\color{red}This\enspace project\enspace got\enspace full\enspace credit\enspace in\enspace the\enspace course.}$$**